Why Schools Should Do More Than Just Fogging for COVID-19

 Veriﬁable surface testing uses RT-PCR technology to determine the presence of SARS-CoV-2, the viral cause of COVID-19, on fomites (objects likely to carry diseases) and hard surfaces.
 Surface testing is an extra layer of measurability and accountability, and is imperative to both proactive controls and the efﬁcacy of containment measures.
 This process can be done pre or post-disinfection, and is recommended to be performed on a regularly scheduled basis after preventative disinfection.
 A thorough cleaning regime combined with systematic professional COVID-19 disinfection, surface testing, and faculty testing is the most effective way to combat this particular contagion.

-Aftermath Can Help You Stay Safe
+Aftermath Can Help Your school or business Stay Safe

 Disease outbreak is an extremely serious situation.
 If a COVID-19-impacted area is not properly disinfected, it could lead to further virus transmission.
 If your school does not practice the safety standard outlined by organizations like the CDC, students and staff are at an increased risk of exposure.